Leung Yau Wai

-Tinowaye Leung Yau Wai (梁祐維; born 13 January 2002) is a Hong Kong professional footballer who plays as a centre back.
+Tinowaye Leung Yau Wai (梁祐維; born 13 January 2002) is a former Hong Kong professional footballer who played as a centre back.

 Club career

 Leung started his football career in the academies of Yuen Long, Kitchee and Eastern.
 He made 11 appearances for South China in the 2017–18 Hong Kong First Division League, scoring once.
 In September 2018, he moved to Portugal and joined Loures.

 In January 2020, Leung signed a professional contract with Portuguese side Cova da Piedade.
 He was promoted to the Cova da Piedade under-23 squad the following February, featuring in a number of games as a substitute.

 Having failed to break into the first team of Cova da Piedade, Leung moved to Thailand in August 2022, signing with Thai League 3 club Chiangrai City.
 He scored his first goal for Chiangrai City in October of the same year, the only goal in a 1–0 win against Maejo United.

 On 19 March 2023, Leung moved to Japan and signed with Japan Football League club Reilac Shiga.

 On 9 January 2024, Leung returned to Hong Kong and joined Southern.